How to choose broadband for a second home

 No-contract NOW Broadband

-NOW offers both rolling one-month contract and 12-month contracts.
-The monthly price is the same but there is a hefty upfront cost if you want to have the option to cancel at any time.
+NOW offers both rolling one-month contracts and 12-month contracts.
+The monthly price is the same but there is a £60 upfront cost if you want to have the option to cancel at any time.
 You can choose from standard or fibre broadband packages.
-If you want to keep stopping and starting your service however, this is not a good bet financially.
+If you want to keep stopping and starting your service however, this may not be a good bet financially.

 Virgin Media one-month broadband

-Virgin offers a one-month rolling broadband contract, but you have to give 30 days’ notice if you want to cancel, which, if you visit several times a year, could become a hassle.
-You can choose from 50Mbps to 1Gbps speeds (depending on availability).
-Also, a one-month contract with Virgin costs almost double that of the comparable 18-month contract.
+Virgin offers a one-month rolling broadband contract, with a choice of speeds from 50Mbps to 500Mbps and you have to give 30 days’ notice if you want to cancel, which, if you visit several times a year, could become a hassle.
+You can choose speeds from 50Mbps to 500Mbps.

 One-month broadband with Direct Line

-Direct Line offers both standard and fibre broadband packages on a rolling monthly contract with an upfront cost of around £30.
-Direct Line carries its broadband services via the Openreach network so there is a good chance that it will be available wherever your second home is located.
+Direct Line offers both standard and fibre broadband packages up to 63Mbps on a rolling monthly contract with an upfront cost of around £25.
+The monthly price is greater than that of an 18-month contract, but not prohibitively so.
+Plus, Direct Line carries its broadband services via the Openreach network so there is a good chance that it will be available wherever your second home is located.

 Cheap 18-month broadband contracts

-In most cases, a long-term broadband contract will probably work out better both financially and practically for your second home.
+In most cases, a long-term broadband contract may well work out better both financially and practically for your second home.
 It gives you peace of mind knowing that your broadband service will be ready as soon as you arrive and removes the need to remember to arrange it before every visit – and cancel it after.

 It’s well worth shopping around to see what the best broadband deals are currently available.
 If you have fibre at home, then you may well expect the same speeds when you are away; equally, a standard broadband service will work out cheaper if you are not there most of the time and can live without fibre for a short period.